iszczesniak/taw/elegance1.md

 # Elegance - part 1

-For me, elegance is refined lucidity, not pompous bombastic circumlocution, obscure vocabulary galore.
+For me, elegance is refined clarity, not pompous bombastic circumlocution, obscure vocabulary galore.
 Technical writing should be engaging, and clever.
 If you think writing is mundane, so will your writing be: mundane, flat, and boring.
 Even though technical